Get all the latest data for Canberra

 By the way, we've written a blog article detailing the experience of buying a property as a foreigner in Canberra.

-Sources and methodology: we operationalized overhyped as high marketing intensity combined with weaker price momentum and heavy rent competition, using postcode-level unit price softness from SQM Research as a flag.
-We also consulted local buyer's agents and our own analysis of developer marketing versus actual performance.
+Sources and methodology: we operationalized "overhyped" as high marketing intensity combined with weaker price momentum and heavy rent competition, using unit price softness data from SQM Research and SQM's Gungahlin data.
+We also drew on The Canberra Times reporting on unit oversupply.

 Which areas in Canberra are considered boring or undesirable by residents?

-• Outer Tuggeranong: long commute to CBD, limited nightlife, and fewer dining options.
+• Outer Tuggeranong suburbs - long drive to the CBD, limited nightlife, and fewer dining options.

 What sources have we used to write this blog article?